 |Camarocladia rugosa bed from the Decorah Shale of St. Paul (Maryland Geological Survey 1919).|

 Ulrich's footnote described it as a branching "fucoid"-like natural cast of a sponge, usually with flattened furrowed branches showing no structure, and an internal framework of sub-cylindrical segmented rods and "oblique septa-like partitions".
 It's not entirely obvious what he's trying to describe, and I don't see anything like that in the photographs, but I digress.
 Both he and Sardeson (1925) identify it as the namesake "fucoid" of Sardeson's "Fucoid Bed" in the Decorah Shale (aka Sardeson Bed 5) as pictured in Sardeson's folio.
-Writing from his exile to the Pan-American Geologist* in 1925, Sardeson could find no evidence that Camarocladia rugosa was a sponge, and instead compared it to Rauffella; his Rauffella fucoida from 1896 in particular is similar.
+Writing from his exile to the Pan-American Geologist* in 1925, Sardeson could find no evidence that Camarocladia rugosa was a sponge, and instead compared it to his Rauffella? fucoida from 1896.
 Sardeson was of the old school that saw trace fossils as evidence of seaweed and algae, and had the curious idea that the structures were algal roots and holdfasts that had been infiltrated by worms, stuffed like sausages (he'd been pitching this idea since at least 1913).
 Although this makes an amusing mental picture, it is difficult with hindsight to see why he didn't just skip the stuffing and flat-out call them burrows.
 I can't judge him too harshly, though.
 (You can if you want, but it wouldn't reflect well.)
-To him, both C. rugosa and Rauffella were examples of these stuffed algal structures, and could even be synonyms.
+To him, both C. rugosa and Rauffella? fucoida were examples of these stuffed algal structures, and could even be synonyms.
+[2019/02/20: finessed the discussion of R.? fucoida after re-reading the article.]

 [*In the 1920s, there were only a few options for publishing geological papers, including the USGS, state surveys, the Journal of Geology, the Geological Society of America Bulletin, and the American Journal of Science.
 If for some reason you couldn't go through these channels, for example because of personality conflicts, you published in the Pan-American Geologist.]